 LEPCs are crucial to local hazardous materials planning and community right-to-know programs.
-Members of the LEPC represent the various organizations, agencies, departments, facilities, and/or other groups within the district.
-The membership comes from the local area and should be familiar with factors that affect public safety, the environment, and the economy of the community.
+Members of the LEPC are citizens form the community and represent the various organizations, agencies, departments, facilities, and/or other groups within the district.
+The members should be familiar with factors that affect public safety, the environment, and the local economy.
 In addition to its formal duties, the LEPC serves as a focal point in the community for information and discussions about hazardous substance emergency planning, and health and environmental risks.